-There is a remarkable alchemy inherent in memory not dissimilar to the functioning of the Internet: a web of invisible connections, waiting.
+There is an alchemy present in memory that functions very much like the structure of the Internet: a web of invisible connections, waiting to be activated.
 A sound, like the click of a mouse today, can transport you to worlds previously unknown or thought lost.
 In the first moments of You've Got Mail, we hear the chittering of a '90s-era PC booting up and a window is opened on a desktop.
 We are transported, through a stark cyber universe, to a vibrant and digital Manhattan.
 We click through, Harry Nilsson’s "The Puppy Song" floating in, friendly and charming, as the cursor opens successive windows, finally opening on reality: Director Nora Ephron’s bubble of New York City in 1998.

 Poetically, there is one more window to be passed through, this time a real one in an Upper West Side apartment where Kathleen Kelly sleeps.